azat-co/practicalnode/chapter4/chapter4.md

 })
 ```

-And the `handlebars-example.html` *template* file that uses `custom_title` helper has this content that calls the helper and outputs some other properties:
+And the `handlebars-example.html` *template* file that uses `custom_title` helper has the following content that calls the helper and outputs some other properties:

 ```html
 <div class="header">